 Fort Lauderdale also offers plenty of Caribbean and Latin restaurants to choose from.
 I personally like to head to Fort Lauderdale in April for the Tortuga Music Festival.
 This weekend music festival hosts country artists and a portion of the proceeds go to Rock the Ocean Foundation, supporting ocean conservation efforts.

-Note that, while Fort Lauderdale can be done as a day trip, it is really more fully enjoyed as a weekend trip.
+Note that, while Fort Lauderdale can be done as a day trip, it is really more fully enjoyed as a weekend trip to south Florida.
 Luckily, there are lots of unique places to stay at.
 I especially suggest check out the beachside B Ocean Resort.

 📚 Related Reading: Spending more time in Fort Lauderdale?
 Be sure to check out our day trips from Fort Lauderdale article for more activity ideas!